ezraroi/Human-AI-Collab/output/concepts.md

     Offloading is permitted only when symbolic processing stays within the human.

 **Notes:** The stance that maintains authorship, prevents PSB, and protects relational ontology.
-A dynamic metacognitive stance that keeps the human in the alpha-function** container role**, maintaining authorship, judgment, and symbolic metabolism while delegating only surface cognitive operations to AI.
+A dynamic stance that relies on metacognitive monitoring and consequent regulation to keep the human in the alpha-function container role, maintaining authorship, judgment, and symbolic metabolism while delegating only surface cognitive operations to AI.
 It continuously calibrates the human’s **optimal cognitive altitude** — the point where abstract clarity and felt alignment converge — and uses real-time verification to ensure that all meaning-making remains internally processed rather than AI-substituted.

 ---